stefl/sketchingwithcode/blog/_posts/2012-05-29-hack-play-learn.md

 On talking through that problem I realised that I have a phase that I use that could be usefully applied before you get to that point - "Hack, play, learn".

 I like to think of the early days on a project as a sequence of hack days.
-The idea is not that you will be able to do anything "scientific" in this phase, but rather that a period of play and experimentation occurs before you can get to the "build, measure, learn" phase.
+The idea is not that you will not be able to do anything "scientific" in this phase, but rather that a period of play and experimentation occurs before you can get to the "build, measure, learn" phase.

 Children learn through play, and I'd argue that so can adults (in the right conditions).
 I often think about what I'm doing when I'm hacking on a little idea as play.
 I'll look at a problem, have some conversations, and often be joking around about what we should do to solve the problem.
 I've been often surprised that something that starts out with an element of humour tends to lead to very interesting results.